MahmoudShouli/Bazarcom/docs/README.md

 * If it doesn't work go over the steps again and make sure you did everything right, make sure you have Node , WSL , and Docker installed, and more importantly make sure you are in the same directory as the docker-compose.yml file.

+## Output
+- You can find the output in the docs directory.